 Imagine you're standing at the base of a towering skyscraper, gazing up at its peak.
 You know the distance you're standing from the building, and you want to determine the angle at which you're looking up.
-Or perhaps you're navigating a ship, and you need to calculate your heading based on the distance to a landmark and your current position.
+Even so, or perhaps you're navigating a ship, and you need to calculate your heading based on the distance to a landmark and your current position.
 These scenarios, seemingly disparate, share a common thread: the need to find an angle using trigonometric principles.

 Main Subheading